 I or my party are not well, are isolating or are locked down locally.
 What happens then?
 Will I get a refund?

 If you or a member of your household is not feeling well or are unable to travel because of local lockdowns or isolation, please do not visit the railway.
 We will be more than happy to see you return in future.
 A full refund will be issued on tickets as soon as we can.
 You must notify us that you will not be visiting by email - info [at] wllr.org.uk

 Yes.
 We are proud to be a leader in visitor attraction accessibility.
 Please book as normal, and email us on info [at] wllr.org.uk to let us know that you or a family member have additional needs.

 I am a member - do I still get free travel?

-We are now in a position to release a limited number of tickets on each day on the 10:30 and 15:30 trains (currently 15.30 not Wednesays or Saturdays) to W&LLR members, following our assessment of capacity.
+We are now in a position to release a limited number of tickets on each day that trains run 10:30 and 15:30 trains (currently 15.30 not Wednesays or Saturdays and Sundays) to W&LLR members, following our assessment of capacity.
 These must be booked in advance by calling 01938 810441 between 9am and 5pm on any day.
 Space is very limited.
 You will be asked to give details in line with Track and Trace.

 Before You Arrive

 What do I need to bring with me?

 All you need to enjoy a visit is a face covering and a smile underneath it!
 You may also wish to bring a camera or smartphone to capture your experience in images and video for social media.

 You park in our free, large car park at Llanfair Caereinion station.
 The postcode of the station is SY21 0SF.